 Obtaining access to 1KA email invitation system

-Because of process of judgement and granting approval, advanced service of sending email invitations through 1KA system is billed according to the 1KA pricelist.
+Because of the process of judgment and granting approval, advanced service of sending email invitations through 1KA system is billed according to the 1KA pricelist.
 With this we guarantee that emails send through 1KA system don't end up in the spam folder.
-This system for sending email invitations is of high quality and assures above average number of clicks.
+This system for sending email invitations is of high quality and assures above-average number of clicks.

 Using 1KA for sending email invitations